Goobley/DexRT/status.md

     was activated...

 [ ] Magma 2.8.0 builds on nvhpc 24.7 (not on 24.9) but does not yield correct results.
 Current git HEAD works on 24.7
+    - [x] Magma not used by default now that we build on kokkos/kokkos-kernels